layilin/SP23-33852/content/_excerpts/animals.md

 - \"O WERE my pipe as soft, my dittied song\"[^f54n2]
 - As smooth as thine, my too too distant friend, [30]
-- SHENSTONE; my soft pipe, and my dittied song
+- SHENSTONE;[^f54n3] my soft pipe, and my dittied song
 - Should hush the hurricanes tremendous roar,
 - And from each evil guard the ripening Cane!...

 [^f54n2]: Gilmore identifies this quotation as an adaptation from Milton's *Comus* (l.86).

+[^f54n3]: William Shenstone (1714-1763), English poet and famed innovator of landscape gardening, which he practiced on his estate, The Leasowes.
+Grainger enclosed a draft of *The Sugar-Cane* in a 5 June 1762 letter to his friend Bishop Thomas Percy, asking him and Shenstone to read and comment on it.
+He added that "The second book you will see is addressed to our friend at the Leasowes; and I must tell you it is my favourite of the whole" (Nichols 279).

 ---